FranciscoFHDias/ProjectOne/README.md

 ### Spaceship Lazer and Invaders Bombs

-I used a similar approach forboth Lazer and Invaders Bombs.
+To fire random bombs I used math.random to produce a div[i] and setInterval.
+The similar logic was used for the spaceship fire.
+Then if the same div has class 'lazer' and 'bomb' both setIntervals are removed and points added to the scoreboard.

 ```js
 let fireBombId = setInterval(fireBomb, 1000)